ismail8208/EfCore.MultiProvider/EfCore.MultiProvider.With.MultiDbContext/README.md

 ## Adding a New Database Provider

-1. Add a new migration project for the provider
+1. Add a new Context Type for the provider
 2. Update the `ApplicationDbContext` configuration in `DependencyInjection.cs`
 3. Add the provider-specific configuration in `Program.cs`